Famous Historical Drug Users and Addicts

 The son of two musician parents and like Mozart, Beethoven and Mendelsohn, a child musical prodigy, Frederic Chopin gave his first public concerto performance at the age of eight.

 Poland's most famous composer left his country for Paris on the eve of the 1830 war with Russia, never to return.
 Establishing friendships with other leading musicians of the day including Medelssohn, Liszt and Berlioz, he became one of the leading lights in what is known as the Romantic period, composing the Minute Waltz, Fantaisie Inpromptu and numerous sonatas, preludes and other masterpieces.
-Chopin became a French citizen but is claimed by patriotic Poles as their own alongside Marie Curie.
+Chopin became a French citizen but is claimed by patriotic Poles as their own alongside Marie Curie, another Polish hero who took French citizenship.
 He even has a brand of Polish vodka named after him.

 Although it's cliched behaviour in the world of rock, classical musicians and composers also had their excesses, and Chopin became dependent on opium after developing the tuberculosis which would finally kill him at the age of just 39.
 Ill health plagued him most of his life, even causing him to postpone his marriage to Maria Wodzinski.
 The relationship ended soon after.
 Chopin's final performance was at the Guildhall in London at a benefit for Polish refugees.